oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 It should look something like this: [Screenshot](https://drive.google.com/file/d/1E06mh-6zlOXbJIBOjjsCJDB7cytFS1hI/view?usp=sharing)

-Now, you can open the VM, and follow the Ubuntu install instructions to setup Oppia in the VM.
+Now, you can open the VM, and return to the [code contribution instructions](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia) to clone the Oppia repository from GitHub.
+When that page instructs you to "follow the appropriate installation instructions", follow the [Ubuntu install instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29) to setup Oppia in the VM.

-If you have done the optional steps, then everytime before running `python -m scripts.start` to start the dev server, change [this](https://github.com/oppia/oppia/blob/c60361e4ef32f01b0da126c24aba4174b99634f5/scripts/start.py#L143) line in start.py to `'8000 --host 0.0.0.0 --port %s --enable_host_checking=False --skip_sdk_update_check true %s' % (`.
+If you have done the optional steps, then every time before running `python -m scripts.start` to start the dev server, change [this](https://github.com/oppia/oppia/blob/c60361e4ef32f01b0da126c24aba4174b99634f5/scripts/start.py#L143) line in start.py to `'8000 --host 0.0.0.0 --port %s --enable_host_checking=False --skip_sdk_update_check true %s' % (`.

 Once, this is done, whenever you run the dev server in the VM, you can go to your browser on the Windows host and go to: http://<your_vm's_local_ip>:8181 to access the dev server.
 You can find your VM's local IP address by running `ifconfig`in a terminal in the VM.
 It should be the `inet` address of the second adapter shown there.